memgraph/gqlalchemy/docs/reference/gqlalchemy/instance_runner.md

 **Raises**:

-- `TimeoutError` - Raises an error when the container isn&#x27;t running after the timeout period has passed.
+- `TimeoutError` - Raises an error when the container isn't running after the timeout period has passed.

 ## MemgraphInstance Objects